bitboxer/gem-web/README.md

 adding a parameter to the command.

     Options:
-      -g, --github                     Open github page of gem, this searches all urls for a github page.
+      -g, --github                     Open GitHub page of gem, this searches all urls for a GitHub page.
 This is the default.
       -c, --sourcecode                 Open sourcecode gem
       -d, --doc                        Open documentation of gem
       -w, --webpage                    Open webpage of gem